 Barry Dobson (left) and Kevin McGill (right) lead Kathy Good's fifth-grade class at Dunbar Intermediate Center through a global economy exercise.
 Students were presented goods from various countries that needed to come together for manufacturing.
 When one student's item was needed by another, the two were then connected to the group by the white string.

 CHARLESTON, W.Va. -- When 10-year-old Vanlyah Scott grows up she wants to be a police officer or run her own nail salon.
-When the Junior Achievement program visited her Dunbar Intermediate Center Tuesday, she picked up a few tips to help get there."They've already been thinking about this long before we got here," Crum said.
+When the Junior Achievement

+When addressing students, Crum challenged them to think of a business idea and what they would need to make it successful.
+To his pleasant surprise, a few students already had ideas ranging from a cosmetic makeup company to a babysitting service for animals."They've already been thinking about this long before we got here," Crum said.
 "We come out and talk in settings like this and get the children to start thinking like this because it won't be that long before they're out of school and in the workforce."Reach Caitlin Cook at firstname.lastname@example.org or 304-348-5113.